Our Gratitude for Veterinarians

-Veterinary medicine is a noble calling.
-We are -- and we think everyone should be -- deeply grateful to the professionals who answer that call.
-There are easier ways to make a buck.
-Mastering veterinary medicine across multiple species is the just the price of entry.
-A practicing vet needs to manage both the pet parent and the pet, and they carry the weight of difficult conversations much more frequently than mere human doctors.
+We are — and we think everyone should be — grateful to the professionals who dedicate themselves to caring for animals.
+They keep our pets healthy and extend their lives.
+And there are easier ways to make a buck.
+Mastering veterinary medicine across multiple species is the just the beginning: A practicing vet needs to manage both the pet parent and the pet, and handle cost cost considerations without the benefit of insurance.
+They carry the weight of difficult conversations much more frequently than mere human doctors.
 They earn our appreciation and gratitude every working day.
-We want VetFairly to be a place where pet parents can express their gratitude to these professionals.
+We want VetFairly to be a place where pet parents can recognize and express gratitude to these professionals.

 Veterinarian performing surgery